DirkMueller8/prime_numbers/README.md

 Author:			    Dirk Mueller
 **********************************************

 Software for the calculation of a prime number given by the user.

+The algorithm:
+1. Divide every number between n = 2 and 1000 by the number i fulfilling the condition 2 < i <= n/2
+2. If the division has no remainder it is a prime number
+3. Print the prime number to the console

 An example output looks like this:

 ![](screen_output.png)